salilab/saliweb/doc/modules/frontend.rst

    .. attribute:: results_url

       The URL where this job's results will be found when it is complete.
+      This is only filled in when :meth:`submit` is called.
+Attempting to query this attribute before then will result in an :exc:`InternalError`.

-   .. method:: submit()
+   .. method:: submit(email)

       Submits the job to the backend to run on the cluster.
+If an email address is provided, it is notified when the job completes.

 .. class:: CompletedJob